 - When the time comes, how will an agreement be terminated?
 What will happen if there is a breach of contract?

 - How will routine maintenance be addressed and what will this service include?

 Service agreements help catch and cover small problems that could become more complex and expensive problems in the future.
 In the long run, this can help save you money.
 More and more plumbers are offering service agreements which typically require you to pay a set annual fee.

 Remember, a service contract is only ever as good as the provider.
 When entering a long-term agreement, make sure you know and trust your plumber.
 This will help you maintain a positive working relationship.

 Before you agree to a service agreement, take a closer look at the terms.
 How often can you seek an inspection?
 Does the agreement include specific services and what happens during a state of emergency?

 Overall, you can expect to pay a few hundred dollars for a quality plumbing service maintenance agreement.
 Some companies will offer various levels of service, so you can select what's best for your needs.

 Whether you are a plumber or homeowner, it is important that you become familiar with service agreements.
 Any questions that you have should be addressed prior to signing.
 When the expectations of both parties are met, you can prevent future issues.

 If you need help with plumbing service contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.